nagylzs/pigflux/README.md

   pipenv run python pigflux.py -c pigflux.yml

-Use `--help` for command line options, including but not limited to:
+Use `--help` for command line options.

 ## Run as a windows service